-By reading the 1920's Style Guide series you will get even more of an understanding of the styles of clothing discussed here.
+With the completion of the 1920's Style Guide you will have even more of an understanding of the styles of clothing discussed here.
+Be sure to sign up for the 1920's Style Guide notification list and be the first to get your copy of the book.